 “Investigators believe it is very possible the suspect plans to continue these targeted attacks across the area,” Benner said at a Wednesday afternoon press conference.
 PPB Police Chief Bob Day said that’s speculation, but police would be “really naive” to assume it’s all taken care of since the suspect isn’t in custody.

 There are also updates to the description of the suspect vehicle.
 It’s a dark-colored or black Volvo S60 with a model year between 2001 and 2004.
-Benner said there are some places on it that are more matte in color than a standard shiny finish and it has a tan or light gray interior.
+Benner said some spots on the vehicle’s body are more matte in color than a standard shiny finish and the car has a tan or light gray interior.
 It has dark wheels, unpainted body trim, and no front license plate.
 It also has an aftermarket grille with the Volvo emblem missing.

 Anyone with any information is encouraged to contact Detective Meredith Hopper at Meredith.Hopper@police.portlandoregon.gov or to call the Portland Fire & Rescue Fire Investigation Unit’s tip line, 503-823- 3473.
 The case number to reference is 24-276181.